junxit/us-congress-bills-114/metadata.md

 - 2015-07-23 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-90.
 - 2015-07-23 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune with an amendment in the nature of a substitute.
 With written report No. 114-90.
 - 2015-07-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 161.
+- 2015-07-28 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6085-6086; text as passed Senate: CR S6085-6086)
+- 2015-07-28 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6085-6086; text as passed Senate: CR S6085-6086)